Coordinated Universal Time: Mechanism

-UTC divides time into days, hours, minutes and seconds.
+UTC divides time into days, hours, minutes, and seconds.
 Days are conventionally identified using the Gregorian calendar, but Julian day numbers can also be used.
 Each day contains 24 hours and each hour contains 60 minutes.
 The number of seconds in a minute is usually 60, but with an occasional leap second, it may be 61 or 59 instead.
 Thus, in the UTC time scale, the second and all smaller time units (millisecond, microsecond, etc.) are of constant duration, but the minute and all larger time units (hour, day, week, etc.) are of variable duration.
 Decisions to introduce a leap second are announced at least six months in advance in "Bulletin C" produced by the International Earth Rotation and Reference Systems Service.
 The leap seconds cannot be predicted far in advance due to the unpredictable rate of the rotation of Earth.

 Nearly all UTC days contain exactly 86,400 SI seconds with exactly 60 seconds in each minute.
-UTC is within about one second of mean solar time at 0° longitude, so that, because the mean solar day is slightly longer than 86,400 SI seconds, occasionally the last minute of a UTC day is adjusted to have 61 seconds.
+UTC is within about one second of mean solar time (such as UT1) at 0° longitude, (at the IERS Reference Meridian).
+The mean solar day is slightly longer than 86,400 SI seconds so occasionally the last minute of a UTC day is adjusted to have 61 seconds.
 The extra second is called a leap second.
 It accounts for the grand total of the extra length (about 2 milliseconds each) of all the mean solar days since the previous leap second.
 The last minute of a UTC day is permitted to contain 59 seconds to cover the remote possibility of the Earth rotating faster, but that has not yet been necessary.
-The irregular day lengths mean that fractional Julian days do not work properly with UTC.
+The irregular day lengths mean fractional Julian days do not work properly with UTC.